 I can identify with The Apostle Paul who was a tent maker by day and a controversial synagogue frequenter by night.
 As a man and an Apostolic Father he was always working and ministering.
-Now sure as a teacher of God’s Word I would love to have a paid salary that I could live on and take home to The Family (like many Ministers do) but personally I was just never very successful at fundraising, rallying financial support or gathering a group of faithful and committed tithers to support my concerns and causes!
+Now sure, as a teacher of God’s Word, I would love to have a paid salary that I could live on and take home to The Family (like many Ministers do) but personally I was just never very successful at fundraising, rallying financial support or gathering a group of faithful and committed tithers to support our concerns and causes.

-A little disheartening at times as I have heard it said and insinuated by many others in this field that what actually constitutes a successful ministry is whether or not it is making enough money to support it’s ministers.
+A little disheartening at times, as I have heard it said and insinuated by others in this field that what actually constitutes a successful ministry is whether or not it is making enough money to pay it’s ministers.

-Now please don’t misconstrue what I am trying to say here.
-I am not talking about neglecting my family for a mean spirited and angry God in the sky that demands a tithe or burdensome sacrifice.
+Now please don’t misconstrue what I am trying to say here, I am not talking about neglecting my family for a mean spirited angry God in the sky that demands a tithe or burdensome sacrifice.

 No, not at all… Just the contrary.